dmitry-merzlyakov/nledger/nledger.md

 4. Execute *NLedger.Install.cmd* command file; confirm requested elevated permissions;
 5. Observe the log of installation actions in the console and close it.

-NLedger is ready for using.
+Now NLedger is ready for using.
 For example, open new Windows Command Prompt and type *ledger*: the standard prompt should appear.

 ### Uninstalling NLedger